tier4/CalibrationTools/calibrators/docs/tutorials/mapping_based_calibrator.md

 [mapping_based_calibrator-1] [mapping_based_calibrator_node]: Sending the results to the calibrator manager
 ```

-The user can also see the three different colors of pointcloud in the `rviz`. white for the map from the `mapping lidar`, red for the initial pointcloud from the `calibration lidars`, and green for the calibrated pointcloud from the `calibration lidars`.
+The user can also see the three different colors of pointcloud in `rviz`. white for the map from the `mapping lidar`, red for the initial pointcloud from the `calibration lidars`, and green for the calibrated pointcloud from the `calibration lidars`.

 <p align="center">
     <img src="../images/mapping_based_calibrator/map3.jpg" alt="map3">